Call for Proposals — apply to present at RustFest Global!

 We want to encourage new speakers to get on the virtual stage or experienced speakers to try out something new.
 Never have given a talk at a conference or thinking about changing the main topic of your speaking efforts?
 We are your conference!

 RustFest is a Rust event.
 We are looking for Rust topics or topics that would interest Rustaceans (people involved with Rust).
 The Rust community is a very curious one, so talks about interesting new developments in the world of programming are welcome.
 Topics covering the social aspects of programming are also met with big interest.
-Open slots and chances of acceptance

-We Do Help #
+Help Available #

 There are about a million reasons why you don’t consider yourself a speaker.
 We are here to prove you wrong.
 We are your conference, regardless of whether this is your first time on stage or you are an experienced speaker.
 If you are unsure, feel free to contact us: